Misfitcompany/Qubic-Quorum-Proposal---Ecosystem-Soapbox/README.md

 # Qubic-Quorum-Proposal-Ecosystem-Soapbox
-# IN DRAFT - RESEARCH: DOES THIS HARM THE ECOSYSTEM?
+# IN DRAFT - RESEARCH: DOES THIS HARM or HELP THE ECOSYSTEM?
 # PROPOSAL NOT LIVE

 **Written by:** Misfitcompany